Skip to main content

 There is always a need for tutors.
 Your teen can tutor in the subject (or subjects) they are really good at.
 They can ask around at local high schools or post in groups on Facebook about their services.
 School is hard, even in the younger grades.
 Your teen can tutor grade school kids or help junior high students get ready for the next step.

 If your teen doesn’t mind younger kids, there is a huge opportunity to help children in the lower grades right now.
 With all of the remote and online learning, a lot of the K-5 kids are struggling to learn some of the basics.
-Your teen can feel good about helping and earn some money.
+Your teen can feel good about helping and earn some money at the same time.

 If you have a sporty teen

 Every sport, at every age, needs referees.
 They can ref for youth leagues, high schools, and even college games if they stick with it.
 The pay isn’t bad at all if they like the sport they ref.
-Since sports are played all year, if they find one sport a season to do, they’ll always have a way to make some side money.
+Since sports are played all year, if they find one sport a season, they’ll always have a way to make some side money.

 There are a few steps with this one, but if your teen did multiple sports they would make decent money.
 Your teen would have to get certified by passing a course and some levels need the teen to be 16 years old.